Tips for Landlords: How to Rent Property in Chicago Without Getting Sued

 2. The Security Deposit Decision (Or: Why Chicago Landlords Take Move-In Fees)

-In Chicago, RLTO Section 5-12-080 turns a security deposit into a compliance project: written receipt, segregated account at an Illinois financial institution disclosed in the lease, annual interest at the city's published rate (0.01% for 2026, unchanged since 2017), an itemized damage statement within 30 days, and return within 45 days.
-Get any of it wrong and the penalty is two times the deposit plus interest plus the tenant's attorney fees.
+In Chicago, RLTO Section 5-12-080 turns a security deposit into a compliance project: written receipt, segregated account at an Illinois financial institution disclosed in the lease, annual interest at the city's published rate on deposits held more than six months (0.01% for 2026, and the City has set 0.01% every year since 2015), an itemized damage statement within 30 days, and return within 45 days.
+Get most of it wrong and RLTO 5-12-080(f)(1) awards the tenant two times the deposit plus interest; attorney fees come separately under RLTO 5-12-180.
+One safe harbor is worth memorizing: under 5-12-080(f)(2), if you paid interest on time but the amount was short, you are not on the hook for the 2x damages unless the tenant sends written notice of the deficiency and you then fail, within fourteen days, either to pay the correct interest plus $50 or to send a written explanation of how you calculated it.
 This is the single most common counterclaim I see fired back at landlords in eviction court.

 That is why so many Chicago landlords charge a reasonable, clearly disclosed non-refundable move-in fee instead.
-The trade-off is real — no damage fund at move-out — but no fund also means no 2x penalty for a paperwork foot-fault.
+The trade-off is real (no damage fund at move-out), but no fund also means no 2x penalty for a paperwork foot-fault.

 3. Your Lease Is Only as Good as Its Attachments